denbydigital/my-resume/README.md

-This repository is a **design system**: the typography, color, spacing, voice, assets, and reusable UI components that let a design agent (or a human) produce on-brand work for Avery Sloane — websites, decks, one-pagers, social, email.
+This repository is a **design system**: the typography, color, spacing, voice, assets, and reusable UI components that let a design agent (or a human) produce on-brand work for Laura Denby — websites, decks, one-pagers, social, email.

 ---